 David Parry Thomas, Fusiliers, 4097613, Royal Welch Fusiliers.
 David was the son of John and Esther Thomas, of Whitland.
 He served in the 1st Battalion, R.W.F., which was posted to the Far East in March 1942, serving in India and Burma.
 At the end of the War in the East, the RWF moved back to India on Garrison duties, and David died in India on 9 December, 1945 aged 28.
 He is buried in Kirkee War Cemetery.
 David is commemorated in the Memorial Hall.

 Denzil Jonah Thomas, Leading Aircraftman, 651354, Royal Air Force Volunteer Reserve.
-Denzil served in 30 Squadron, RAF, which had originally been formed in Ismailia in 1915.
+Denzil was the son of Thomas and Hannah Thomas.
+He served with 30 Squadron, RAF, which had originally been formed in Ismailia in 1915.
 Prior to the outbreak of WW2, the Squadron was in Iraq, but moved to Egypt by 1938, flying the Bristol Blenheim.
 They flew bomber escort duties in North Africa, and moved to Greece when invasion was imminent, but when Greece fell were hurriedly evacuated to Crete, being stationed at Maleme Airfield.
 The Battle of Crete began on 20 May, 1941, with Junkers transport planes dropping scores of elite German Paratroopers near the airfield.
 Denzil was killed in the Battle of Crete on 20 May 1941 and is remembered on the Alamein Memorial.
 Denzil is commemorated in the Memorial Hall, and is also on the Llanboidy Memorial.

 DONATIONS.
 If you find this website of use, please think about donating to help cover the costs of the huge amount of work and the continual costs of keeping the website on-line.
 Donations can be made using the Paypal link below, or by contacting the author via the Contact page.